 - City of London – Hampstead Heath.
-The Heath is governed by the City of London Corporation.
+The Heath is owned and managed by the City of London Corporation.

 - City of London - Hampstead Ponds and Dams.

 - Burgh House & Hampstead Museum Burgh House is a Grade I listed house built in the early years of the 18th century.
 The Hampstead Museum is incorporated in the House on the first floor and offers permanent displays on Hampstead history.

 - Camden History Society Concerned with the local history (institutions, houses, people and social movements) of the whole London Borough of Camden, including Hampstead, Highgate Kentish Town, Camden Town and West Hampstead.